systemd/mkosi/mkosi.md

 # DESCRIPTION

-`mkosi` is a tool for easily     building legacy-free OS images.
+`mkosi` is a tool for easily building bespoke OS images.
 It's a fancy wrapper around `dnf --installroot`, `debootstrap`, `pacstrap` and `zypper` that may generate disk images with a number of bells and whistles.

 ## Supported output formats